 Integrating your website and your social media also works the other way.
-Indeed, all the content created on your website, such as blogs, guides and any other content that you may want people to read and comment on should be on your social media.
+Indeed, all the content created on your website, such as blogs, guides, and any other content that you may want people to read and comment on, should be on your social media.
 Share content that will encourage the two-way interaction that is so popular on social media!
-You want as many people to see it as possible; this is why it makes sense to post it on your social media platforms!
-You also want to have a link to your homepage included in your social media profile description, so people know where to find more information about your company.
+You want as many people to see it as possible, so it makes sense to post it on your social media platforms!
+You also want a link to your homepage included in your social media profile description, so people know where to find more information about your company.

 One last but very important thing you want to pay attention to: your analytics!
-You want to be able to see the way in which visitors use your social media buttons.
-Find out how many visitors clicked on your social media buttons, how many clicked on the blog post you had on Facebook or how many shared the content of your website through social media.
-Your purpose here is to see if your social media and website integration campaign is working or not!
+You want to see how visitors use your social media buttons.
+Find out how many visitors clicked on your social media buttons, how many clicked on the blog post you had on Facebook, or how many shared the content of your website through social media.
+Your purpose here is to see whether your social media and website integration campaign is working!
 Compare your web analytics and social media insights and find out which content and ideas are working the best and the areas in which you could improve.

 DON’T FORGET, being interactive is a must since this will reflect on your company’s brand.
 If you have created social media profiles, use them!
 If you haven’t yet jumped on board with social media interaction, you should consider doing so!
 Approximately 46% of online users count on social media when making a purchase decision3.
-Also make sure to keep up-to-date and interesting content regularly on your social media to attract potential/existing customers from your different social media outlets to your website.
+Also, keep up-to-date and interesting content regularly on your social media to attract potential/existing customers from your different social media outlets to your website.

-Contact Blue Atlas Marketing for more information on social media and website integration and our other services!
+Contact Blue Atlas Marketing for more information on social media, website integration, and our other services!

 1 Source: HubSpot